Helicon Home Colony: History

-The Times published an editorial the next day, supportive of the meeting and noting the difficulties of raising a family in the city.
-However, the editors raised concerns that the funds needed to purchase land in proximity to New York City would require substantial outlays beyond the means of most.
+The Times published an editorial the day after the colony's founding, which was supportive of the meeting and noting the difficulties of raising a family in the city.
+However, the editors raised concerns that to purchase land in proximity to New York City would require substantial outlays beyond the means of most.
 The editorial questioned the practicability of raising children on a communal basis, noting that "There would be more fun in that spectacle -- for outsiders -- than in the traditional barrel of monkeys."

 Some 300 people attended the public meeting on July 17.
 Sinclair led the two-hour meeting and spoke for three-quarters of the session.
-It was agreed that women who paid the $10 initiation fee would be eligible to vote.
+It was agreed that both men and women who paid the $10 initiation fee would be eligible to vote.
 Sinclair stated that he had offers of suitable land in the New York City area at $10 to $50 per acre, refuting claims made in the editorial in The Times that appropriate land would cost as much as $3,000 to $40,000 an acre.
 Gaylord Wilshire was named temporary treasurer, and Sinclair announced that commitments of $50,000 had already been made.
-Sinclair reviewed the responses he had received to a questionnaire he had distributed nationwide, receiving 44 responses, including one from a meat packer in Brooklyn.
-In addition to details on the types and manner of food to be served in the proposed colony, respondents indicated that they preferred to be close to New York City, preferably in New Jersey.
+Sinclair reported that he had distributed a questionnaire nationwide and had received 44 responses, including one from a meat packer in Brooklyn.
+In addition to details on the types and manner of food to be served in the proposed colony, respondents had indicated that they preferred to be close to New York City, preferably in New Jersey.

 The colony opened in Englewood, New Jersey, in October 1906.
 It was located in an old school building, Helicon Hall, on the north side of Walnut Street, between Woodland and Lincoln Streets.
 During its existence about 46 adults and 15 children lived there.
+A young Sinclair Lewis, later a popular author, worked as a janitor there.

-The New York Times reported an outbreak of chicken pox among 10 children at the colony in February 1907.
-A young Sinclair Lewis worked as a janitor there.
-The building burned down March 16, 1907 with one man, Lester Briggs, dying in the fire.
-The colony disbanded with members besides Sinclair being returned their investments through insurance payments.
+The colony suffered problems in just a short period of time.
+An outbreak of chicken pox affected 10 children at the colony in February 1907.
+The colony's building burned down March 16, 1907 with one man, Lester Briggs, dying in the fire.
+The colony disbanded, with members (but not Upton Sinclair) being returned their investments through insurance payments.
 At the time of the fire the Colony had over 70 residents including colonists, boarders, and workers.

 Race-exclusion

 Helicon Home Colony had a rigorous screening process for the applicants, including a restriction against those of color.
 The application stated: “The colony should be open to any white person of good moral character”.
-They explicitly banned black people and less publicly banned Jews.
+They explicitly banned Black people and less publicly banned Jews.
 "According to Perdita Buchan, writing in the 2007 book Utopia, New Jersey: Travels in the Nearest Eden, Sinclair himself quietly returned one rejected applicant's money, apologizing that the other members had voted against allowing Jewish people to join the Helicon Home Colony" even though Sinclair himself "owned 160 of Helicon's 230 shares" and "ostensibly controlled about 70% of the board's vote and could have overruled anyone if he had thought it appropriate."